UChiSeclab/wedge/llm-prompts/prompt-invariant-generation.md

 You have already:
 1. Identified expensive code segments (Phase 1).
 2. Derived performance-characterizing invariants in natural language (Phase 2).
+Check out your reasoning and the invariants themselves, here:

+{invariants}

 Now, you MUST transform these invariants into runtime checks and integrate them into the given C program.